elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-6-5-troubleshoot-vcenter-server-and-esxi-host-management.md

 	>     Forcing shutdown of VMware VirtualCenter now
 	>

-After that it has a lot of different steps to figure out why the service didn&#8217;t start.
+After that it has a lot of different steps to figure out why the service didn't start.
 Also try to stop and start the vCenter Service manually and check out the event viewer for any errors:

 	C:\Users\Administrator>net stop "VMware VirtualCenter Server"